ovh/docs/pages/web/hosting/activate-email-hosting/guide.en-ca.md

 ## Go further

+For specialised services (SEO, development, etc.), contact [OVHcloud partners](https://partner.ovhcloud.com/en-ca/directory/).

+If you would like assistance using and configuring your OVHcloud solutions, please refer to our [support offers](https://www.ovhcloud.com/en-ca/support-levels/).

-Join our community of users on <https://community.ovh.com/en/>
+Join our community of users on <https://community.ovh.com/en/>.